ogauthe/TensorKit.jl/docs/src/man/tutorial.md

 support the syntax `codomain ← domain` and actually use this as the default way of printing `HomSpace` instances.

-The 'matrix vector' or 'matrix matrix' product can be computed between any two `TensorMap` instances for which the domain of the first matches with the codomain of the second, e.g.
+The 'matrix-vector' or 'matrix-matrix' product can be computed between any two `TensorMap` instances for which the domain of the first matches with the codomain of the second, e.g.

 ```@repl tutorial